Mubarak Bashir: His life

-The poet Mubarak Bashir was born in Khartoum in 1966, he graduated from the college of Arts of the University of Khartoum, where he received a Bachelor of Philosophy and Language in 1977, he worked in the interest of culture, and earned a Diploma in African and Asian Studies, in the University of Khartoum.
+The poet Mubarak Bashir was born in Khartoum in 1952, he graduated from the college of Arts of the University of Khartoum, where he received a Bachelor of Philosophy and Language in 1977, he worked in the interest of culture, and earned a Diploma in African and Asian Studies, in the University of Khartoum.
 He also received a French diploma at the French Cultural Center in Khartoum, and a German diploma at the Herder Institute in East Germany, according to the Sudanese news agency (Sona).
-He received his Ph.D. in cultural and educational politics from the Centre for African and Middle Eastern Studies at the University of Leipzig in East Germany in 1986, and in 1983 he received his masters in Arabic Studies from the same German university.
+He received his PhD. in cultural and educational politics from the Centre for African and Middle Eastern Studies at the University of Leipzig in East Germany in 1986, and in 1983 he received his masters in Arabic Studies from the same German university.

 His works

 The poet Mubarak Bashir worked for the Department of Culture under the Ministry of Culture and Information, the National Research Centre, the Centre for Development Information, the Sudan Academy of Communication Sciences and the University of Science and Culture in Omdurman.
-He has writings published in literature, poetry and journalism; in a press corner entitled “bonds” (Arabic title: Awasir).
+He has writings published in literature, poetry and journalism; in a press corner entitled "bonds" (Arabic title: Awasir).
 In 1982, he wrote a collection of poems and lyrical poems, in the Sudanese dialect.
 Some of his writings: